GiulianoCornacchia/London_Crime/README.md

 The line graph above shows that the number of crimes is equally distributed between the years with the peaks in 2008, 2012 and 2016; while in 2013 and 2014 there were fewer crimes.
 In particular, the maximum number of crimes is in 2008 with a total of 738k crimes, while the lowest value is in 2014 with 680k crimes.

-The trend can be defined as costant unless small fluctuations of $\pm 0.1\%$.
+The trend can be defined as costant unless small fluctuations.